n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Redis/README.md

 ## Basic Operations

 - Delete a key
-- Returns the value of a key
+- Return the value of a key
-- Returns generic information about the Redis instance
+- Return generic information about the Redis instance
-- Returns all the keys matching a pattern
+- Return all the keys matching a pattern
 - Set the value of a key in Redis